JonEilers/analyticalgenomics.org/_pages/genome-annotation.md

 [Genemark](http://exon.gatech.edu/GeneMark/) is a family of gene prediction programs.

 [Maker2](http://www.yandell-lab.org/software/maker.html) is a portable and easily configurable genome annotation pipeline.

+[GenSAS](https://www.gensas.org/) is an online platform that provides a pipeline for whole genome structural and functional annotation.
+Users can upload genome sequences and select from a variety of tools for repeat masking, prediction of gene models and other structural features as well as functional annotation tools.

 ### Genome Quality